-James Buckley joined the University of Oregon in 2016 as the inaugural Venerable Chair in Historic Preservation.
-He oversees the Historic Preservation program and teaches courses in architectural history, city planning, and urban development.
+James Buckley joined the University of Oregon in 2016 as the inaugural Venerable Chair in Historic Preservation and the founding director of UO’s Historic Preservation program in Portland, OR.
+He teaches courses in architectural and cultural history, city planning, and urban development.

-Buckley is a practicing city planner and an urban historian with more than 25 years of leadership in the fields of housing and community development and historic preservation.
-As a builder with non-profit organizations, he has completed more than 4,000 housing units in several award-winning developments.
-These projects have included adaptive reuse of historic buildings, mixed-use low-income housing with community-serving commercial space, and supportive housing for homeless households.
+Buckley is an urban historian and a practicing city planner with more than 25 years of leadership in the fields of housing and community development.
+As a builder with non-profit organizations, he has completed more than 4,000 housing units in several award-winning developments, including adaptive reuse of historic buildings, mixed-use low-income housing, and supportive housing for homeless households.

 Buckley holds a BA from Yale University in Art History and American Studies and has both a Master's Degree in City and Regional Planning and a PhD in Architecture from U.C.
 Berkeley.
-He previously served as a member of the San Francisco Historic Preservation Commission, and has been a board member of the Society for American City and Regional Planning History and of the Vernacular Architecture Forum, where he was 1st Vice President.
+He is on the board of San Francisco Heritage and previously served as a Commissioner on the San Francisco Historic Preservation Commission.
+He has been a board member of the Society for American City and Regional Planning History and of the Vernacular Architecture Forum.